sky-uk/client-lib-ios-test-foundation/README.md

 During tests execution, iOS Mobile App (MA) should interact with a Mock Server which appear to be the real counterparts of BE server.
 The framework provides a mock server that allows a tight control over what data the iOS App receives.
 ![](https://user-images.githubusercontent.com/51656240/94568277-9685b280-026c-11eb-80ac-d5a6d95bcdf3.png)
 ## SkyUITestCase/SkyUTTestCase primary classes for defining test cases
 SkyUITestCase and SkyUTTestCase classes extend XCTestCase and define a mock server.
-Use SkyUITestCase and SkyUTTestCase for UI and UT test case respectively.
+Use SkyUITestCase and SkyUTTestCase for UI and Unit test cases respectively.

-### SkyUTTestCase - Unit Test Template with SUT performing Http Requests
+### SkyUTTestCase - Unit Test example with SUT performing Http Requests
 The goal of this kind of unit test is to verify the correctness of the http requests performed by the MA.
 The `httpServerBuilder` object allows to define the state of the mock server as a set of http routes.
 Note `FakeMySkyAppSDK.localhost()` in the `setupUp()` forwards http request performed by MA to localhost.
 See [Unit Test Overview](https://developer.bskyb.com/wiki/pages/viewpage.action?spaceKey=DPTECH&title=Unit+testing) for more deatil on unit testing approach in Sky.
 ```swift